ichbindev/ichbindev/src/pages/DaysOfCode/2020-07-19/index.md

 ---
 path: "/100doc/2020-07-19"
 date: "2020-07-19"
-tags: ["blog", "100daysofcode"]
+tags: ["100daysofcode"]
-excerpt: "I add my first update to the blog"
+excerpt: "Getting the blog beyond basic"
 title: "100 Days of Code: Day 2"
+day: "2"
 ---

 I've made the first change to the blog by adding an image.
 This is the start of the "About Me" component I thought I'd get done today, but I ran into some unforseen difficulties.
 Long story short, Gatsby has two very similarly named methods, `staticQuery` and `statiqQuery`.
 I was trying to use the former but the latter filled out in autocomplete and it took a while to figure out the issue.
 Slightly mispelled names are some of the hardest bugs to find.